omicscodeathon/Exvar/README.md

 install.packages("devtools")

-devtools::install_github("omicscodeathon/ExpVar/ExpVar/ExpVar_package")

-Library(ExpVar)
+devtools::install_github("omicscodeathon/ExpVar/Exvar/Exvar_package")

+Library(Exvar)

 ## Workflow

+ STEP1: Install the requirements using the requirement() function.

- STEP1: preprocess the fastq files using the Preprocession() function.
+ STEP2: preprocess the fastq files using the processfastq() function.

- STEP2 : perform the gene counting using the gene_counting() function and visualize the output csv file using the EXPviz() function.
+ STEP3 : perform the gene counting using the counts() function and visualize the output csv file using the vizexp() function.

- STEP3: Call variants using the callSNP(), callCNV(), and callIndel() functions and visualize the data using the SNPviz() and CNVviz() functions.
+ STEP4: Call variants using the callSNP(), callCNV(), and callIndel() functions and visualize the data using the vizsnp() and vizcnv() functions.

- STEP4: download the results.
+ STEP5: download the results.

 ## Acknowledgements